Lawmakers hold hearing about rise in antisemitism in K-12 schools

 It was the focus of a House subcommittee hearing on Capitol Hill Wednesday.

-“We must do more to protect Jewish students and Jewish Americans who are threatened and harassed and attacked because of who they are,” Ranking Member Rep. Suzanne Bonamici (D-OR) said.
+“We must do more to protect Jewish students and Jewish Americans who are threatened and harassed and attacked because of who they are,” said Ranking Member Rep. Suzanne Bonamici (D-OR).
 “At the same time, we must do more to address the rise in Islamophobia and other forms of discrimination and hate as well.”

 The panel heard from public school officials about the skyrocketing reports of hate incidents.

-Read: Real ID deadline looming.
-How you can get yours in time to fly in 2025

-“We’ve had 281 incidents since October 7,” David Banks, Chancellor of New York City Public Schools, said.
+“We’ve had 281 incidents since October 7,” said David Banks, Chancellor of New York City Public Schools.
 “Approximately 42 percent were antisemitic, and 30 percent were Islamophobic.
 So, this is an issue that ranges on both sides.”

 When questioned about how he’s handled the hate incidents, Banks said they have fired and disciplined some staff members and have disciplined students.

-“We have removed, disciplined, or are in the process of disciplining at least a dozen staff and school leaders, including removing a principal in the middle of a school year,” Banks said.
+“We have removed, disciplined, or are in the process of disciplining at least a dozen staff and school leaders, including removing a principal in the middle of a school year,” said Banks.
 “We have suspended at least 30 students.
 We’ve involved the NYPD when hate crimes are committed.”

-“The suffering caused by antisemitism and hate, and racism interferes with students learning and well-being,” Silvestre said.
+“The suffering caused by antisemitism and hate, and racism interferes with students learning and well-being,” said Silvestre.

 The American Civil Liberties Union (ACLU) cautioned lawmakers and school officials to balance protecting free speech with protecting people from threats.